community-insight-impact/dash_cvi_dashboard/README.md

 - Users can choose multiple indicators to visualize at the same time
 - Users can find their current location and display score information
 - Integrate all features described above into a single Dash dashboard instance that can be hosted elsewhere
+- Host on a website

 # Possible next steps
+- Create our own CSS stylesheets for the website